 A technical meeting organized by the Nuclear and Radiation Safety Center and the Oak Ridge National Laboratory was held in Yerevan.
-The meeting aimed at presenting interested parties with the progress of preparatory work related to the removal of high-level radioactive sources and transfer to the storage facility.
-Highly radioactive sources have remained in Armenia since Soviet times and are currently not in use.
-They have been stored in a bunker of a scientific institute for decades, but now there is a need to move to a safe storage facility.
-Armenia has no such experience.
+The meeting aimed at presenting interested parties with the progress of preparatory work related to the removal of high-activity radioactive sources and transfer to the storage facility.
+High-activity radioactive sources have been in Armenia since the Soviet era and are no longer in use.
+For decades, they have been stored in a bunker at a scientific research institute, but now there is a need to move them to a safer storage facility.
+Armenia lacks experience in this area.
 For the first time, the Nuclear and Radiation Safety Center has developed a plan for their removal and transportation from the bunker in compliance with the highest safety standards.
 The Center is cooperating with a specialized US laboratory, whose specialists were invited to Armenia to discuss the program.
 The preparatory stage includes a thorough inspection of the site, an assessment of the necessary materials and equipment, as well as a detailed development of a safety plan.
-It is essential to minimize risks to both personnel and the environment during the process.
-The meeting was attended by representatives of the National Security Service, the Ministry of Internal Affairs, the Armenian Nuclear Power Plant, the Nuclear Safety Regulatory Committee of the Republic of Armenia, Radioactive Waste Disposal CJSC(RADON), as well as specialists from the Nuclear and Radiation Safety Center.
-This initiative is part of ongoing efforts to ensure global nuclear safety and responsible management of radioactive materials.
+It is essential to minimize risks to the personnel involved, the public, and the environment throughout the process.
+The meeting was attended by representatives of the National Security Service, the Ministry of Internal Affairs, the Armenian Nuclear Power Plant, the Nuclear Safety Regulatory Committee of the Republic of Armenia, Radioactive Waste Storage CJSC(RADON), as well as specialists from the Nuclear and Radiation Safety Center.
+This initiative is part of ongoing efforts to ensure global nuclear safety, security and responsible management of radioactive materials.
 Both Armenia and the United States emphasize the importance of international cooperation in reducing nuclear risks.

 The International Conference on Enhancing Nuclear Safety and Security Through Technical and Scientific Support Organizations (TSOs): Challenges and Opportunities in a Rapidly Changing World was hosted at the Headquarters in Vienna from 2-6 December 2024.
 It brought together experts from all over the world to exchange the best practices and enhance the technical and scientific capacities of TSOs to enhance and promote their potential contribution to the nuclear and radiation safety and security of facilities and activities.
 The special session was devoted to the IAEA-developed TSO Self-Capability Assessment Methodology aimed to assess and further develop the TSO scientific and technical capabilities, and evaluate how these are developed, sustained and applied in regulatory functions.
 The tool is of high interest for the TSOs worldwide and many Member States expressed their desire to implement it in their TSOs.
 In 2024 TSO self-assessment with the TOSCA toll was concluded in 2 countries – Armenia and Ghana.
 NRSC representative Marina Simonyan participated in the special session.
 She shared with the participants the company’s experience of conducting self-assessment with the IAEA-developed tool.
 The results of the self-assessment were discussed with the IAEA expert team during the National Workshop held in Armenia on 19-21 November 2024 and summarized in the recommendations, which will serve as a basis to develop an “Action plan” for their implementation.